In today’s Knowledge Series, we shed light on the Golden Era of millwork. Buckle up for a cruise down memory lane!

 Prairie Style (1905-20)

-Prairie house millwork included façades that were horizontally oriented, spacious interiors with wood banding, and balconies and terraces with plants and shrubs.
+• Prairie house millwork included façades that were horizontally oriented, spacious interiors with wood furniture, and balconies and terraces with plants and shrubs.

-The interiors of these houses had art glass doors and windows, to welcome the natural light.
-Even the furniture, rugs and fixtures designed for these homes was in tandem with the geometric patterns on the glasses.
+• The interiors of these houses had art glass doors and windows to welcome the natural light.
+Even the furniture, rugs, and fixtures designed for these homes were in tandem with the geometric patterns on the glasses.

 Wright’s furniture was made with oak and was minimalist – without elaborate carvings.
 Robie House, designed by Wright, is perhaps the most well-known example of this style.